logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

   </figure>
 </p>

-Taking a backup takes time and necessitates restarting the cluster.
-To avoid any risk of accidental restart you will be asked to confirm that you want to take a backup.
+While the backup is being created some operations will not be possible on the cluster.
+To avoid, temporarily, limiting your cluster capabilities by accident you need to confirm that you want to take a backup.
 To confirm check the check box and click on the  _Backup_ button.

 !!!
-Warning
-    This will interrupt any operation currently running on the cluster.
-Make sure to stop them properly before taking a backup.
+Note
+    The current list of operations being limited by the backup procedure is:

+     - python library installation.

 <p align="center">
   <figure>